UdonSharpRE/UdonSharpDisassembler/README.md

 # Information

-by the default, Disassembler will dump 3 files WITHOUT postfix, they are ObjectName, bin_ObjectName, const_ObjectName
+by the default, Disassembler will dump 3 files WITHOUT extension, they are ObjectName, bin_ObjectName, const_ObjectName

 * ObjectName - contains Disassembled assembly code
 * bin_ObjectName - contains origin Opcode of the UdonSharp Script